Revathi Advaithi

 Revathi Advaithi is an Indian-born American business executive.
 She is the CEO of Flex (formerly Flextronics) and an advocate for women in STEM and in the workplace.

 Prior to joining Flex in 2019, Advaithi worked in various leadership positions at Eaton and Honeywell.

-Advaithi is a co-chair of the World Economic Forum (WEF) Advanced Manufacturing CEO Community (2022) and has joined the WEF Alliance of CEO Climate Leaders (2021).
+Advaithi served as a co-chair of the World Economic Forum (WEF) Advanced Manufacturing CEO Community (2022) and the WEF Alliance of CEO Climate Leaders (2021).